 "No Danny, your dad did most of the work dealing with the headmaster and so it's only fair we let him tell you about it."

-I had long ago given up reminding mum that I didn't like to be called 'Danny'.
-Among my friends and family, she was the only one who still called me by that name, and because she was my mum I had learned to tolerate it.
+I had long ago given up reminding her that I didn't like to be called 'Danny'.
+Among my friends and family, she was the only one who still called me by that name, and because she was my mum I'd learned to tolerate it.

 "So you won't tell us anything at all?"
 I asked.

 "All I will say now is that I'm very proud of your dad and you should be proud too.
 What your dad did this morning shows that his love for you is much more important to him than his feelings about you being gay."

 This was all Mum would say before she went off to start making dinner.